-The withdrawal date is the date the student gives official notification of his or her intent to withdraw.
+The withdrawal date is the date the student gives official notification of their intent to withdraw.
 For the withdrawal to be considered official, the student must provide written notification to the School of Education.
-If the student fails to withdraw officially, the applicable date will become the midpoint of the term.
-In certain circumstances, if a last date of attendance in an academic activity is substantiated, this date can be used in lieu of the midpoint of the term or date of notification.
+If the student fails to withdraw officially, the applicable date will become the midpoint of the term, unless the University can document a later date.
+In certain circumstances, if a later date of last academic activity is substantiated, this date can be used in lieu of the midpoint of the term.